Raffi Quirke: International career

 Quirke represented England at both U16 and U18 level, scoring two tries against Wales for the under-16 squad.
 In 2018 he toured South Africa with the under-18 squad and scored a try in the defeat against France.
 Quirke was subsequently selected for the under-20 squad although did not participate in any of their fixtures.

 In September 2021 coach Eddie Jones included Quirke in the senior England squad for a training camp.
-On 13 November 2021 Quirke made his Test debut for England, coming on as a replacement for Ben Youngs in the 72nd minute against Australia in the Autumn Nations Series, a game which England won 32-15.
+On 13 November 2021 Quirke made his Test debut for England, coming on as a replacement for Ben Youngs in the 72nd minute against Australia in the Autumn Nations Series, a game which England won 32–15.
 In doing so, he became England's youngest scrum-half since Nick Duncombe in 2002.
-Quirke then came off the bench in England's final test of the series against South Africa, scoring the winning try in England's 27-26 victory.
+Quirke then came off the bench in England's final test of the series against South Africa, scoring the winning try in England's 27–26 victory.

 Quirke was named in the initial training squad for the 2022 Six Nations Championship.

+In January 2025, following injuries to Alex Mitchell and Jack van Poortvliet, he was called into the senior training squad for the 2025 Six Nations.